-- Certain telehealth services, including: Diabetes Self-Management Training, Group Sessions for Psychiatric Services, Individual Sessions for Psychiatric Services, Kidney Disease Education Services, Physician Specialist Services and Primary Care Physician Services - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - O The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances
+What you must pay when Services that are covered for you you get these services Certain telehealth services, including: Diabetes Self-0%-20% coinsurance Management Training, Group Sessions for Psychiatric \$0 copayment for PCP, Services, Individual Sessions for Psychiatric Services, kidney disease education Kidney Disease Education Services, Physician Specialist services, or diabetes self-Services and Primary Care Physician Services management training You have the option of getting these services through an in-person visit or by telehealth.
+If you 20% coinsurance for all other services choose to get one of these services by telehealth, You pay these amounts you must use a network provider who offers the until you reach the out-ofservice by telehealth. pocket maximum. • The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location You will pay the cost-Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: sharing that applies to specialist services (as O You have an in-person visit within 6 months described under prior to your first telehealth visit o Exceptions can be made to the above for certain while receiving these telehealth services circumstances